bookofproofs/bookofproofs.github.io/_sources/history/20th-century/savage.md

 * Savage left Chicago in 1960 and took up a professorship at the University of Michigan.
 * An important work by Savage, published in 1965 after he took up the chair at Yale, is How to gamble if you must : Inequalities for stochastic processes, written jointly with Lester Dubins.
 * Other articles written by Savage relate to statistical inference, in particular the Bayesian approach.
-* Jimmie Savage was divorced in 1964 and, on 10 July of that year, he married Jean Strickland.
 * Sadly, Savage only had seven years at Yale before he died at the early age of fifty-three.
 * The agreeable professional circumstances during the seven Yale years, and above all his great happiness with Jean, combined to make the last period of Savage's life personally the happiest.
 * He has been honoured with the establishment in 1977 of the Savage Award made each year to two outstanding doctoral dissertations in Bayesian econometrics and statistics.